 A General Briefing on the rules, regulations and all major aspects of the Event will be held before the start of the Event.
-Attendance at the General Briefing is compulsory for all entrants and Officials.
 The official competitors list, compiled from the roll call of the entrants taken at the General Briefing, shall be published as soon as practical after the General Briefing, but before the first task briefing.
 Where a justifiable reason exists, a late entry may be accepted by the Director in consultation with the Jury President, but before the publication of the first scores.